Maryland Theft Attorney | MD Theft & Fraud Criminal Defense Lawyers

 Attorneys Luke Woods and Max Frizalone have each tried countless theft cases in District Courts across Maryland.
 Through zealous representation, Max and Luke have secured acquittals in the form of not guilty verdicts, and suppression of key evidence in theft cases.

-Maryland Criminal Statutes have general theft provisions, and specialized charges for certain types of theft.
-An experienced Maryland Theft Attorney will know the differences between these charges.
-For example, outside of the general theft provisions there are charges in Maryland for:
+Maryland's Criminal Statutes have general theft provisions, and specialized charges for certain types of theft.
+An experienced criminal defense lawyer will know the differences between these charges.
+For example, outside of the general theft provisions there are charges for:

 - Motor Vehicle Theft